Element-Research/rnn/README.md

 `hiddenSize` is the output size of the `rnn`.
 This variable is necessary to generate the zero Tensor to sample an action for the first step (see above).

+A complete implementation of Ref.
+A is available [here](examples/recurrent-visual-attention.lua).

 <a name='rnn.SequencerCriterion'></a>
 ## SequencerCriterion ##